gramps-project/gramps-web-docs/docs/user-guide/registration.md

 If this link is missing, it is probably because it is a multi-tree installation of Gramps Web.
 In that case, contact the tree owner for a registration link.

+The tree owner can find and copy the registration link under Settings/Administration.

 ## 2. Submit registration form